Frequently Asked Questions

 Q: When is the scholarship application deadline?

 A: Application deadlines for each of the programs are on the cover page of each scholarship application.
-Kindly take note of it and mail your application materials to the address below by the time your local post office closes.
+Kindly take note of it, upload your application materials, and submit the form online by the deadline.

 Q: What kind of essays do I need to write?